-Even though on paper, raw foods are so incredibly healthy - if your body isn’t able to digest them properly, you cannot reap the benefit or even get to all of these nutrients.
+Even though on paper, raw foods are so incredibly healthy – if your body isn’t able to digest them properly, you cannot reap the benefit or even get to all of these nutrients.
 In the end, it’s not what you eat – it’s what you absorb.
-Since your body has to do all the work, breaking down cellular walls which are raw and unprocessed, this can be too much for it.
+Since your body has to do all the work, breaking down cellular walls that are raw and unprocessed, this can be too much for it.

 Cooking is a form of pre-digesting, so think twice about permanently skipping this step.
 When I started out eating a high raw diet, I was constantly bloated and had very few bowel movements.
 It was crazy and painful!
 So after a year of doing that, I finally came to terms with the fact that it’s super hard for me to digest lots of raw vegetables and even a big smoothie.

 I started cutting back on raw salads and started steaming my food, I never drank more than 1 glass of smoothie at a time (plus, I rather juice my raw fruits & veggies, so there’s no fiber but all the good nutrients) and just leaned more towards starchy food.
 This was incredibly beneficial to my belly, skin and overall energy levels.

 In a nutshell